carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - `http://169.254.169.254/latest/meta-data` ==> Metadata Private & public IP
   - `http://169.254.169.254/latest/user-data` ==> user-defined data
 - Use VM Import/Export to import virtual machine image and convert to Amazon EC2 AMI to launch EC2 instances
+- Termination State ==> Destroy EC2
-- Termination protection is turned off by default.
+  - There is optional protection (it is turned off by default)
-- On an EBS-backed instance, the default action is for **the root EBS volume to be deleted when the instance is terminated**.
-Any additional EBS volumes by default won't be deleted.
+  - On an EBS-backed instance, the default action once a EC2 instance moves to Terminate State:
+    - **Root EBS volume to be deleted**.
+    - Additional EBS volumes mounts won't be deleted.
 - Encryption
-  - You need to create a key pair — public & private for asymmetric encryption.
+  - Asymmetric encryption (key pair — public & private)
   - Root device volumes can be encrypted.
 You can also use a third party tool (such as bit locker etc) to encrypt the root volume, or this can be done when creating AMI's in the AWS console or using the API.
   - Additional volumes can be encrypted as well.
 - You must provision nitro-based EC2 instance to achieve 64000 EBS IOPS.
 Max 32000 EBS IOPS with Non-Nitro EC2.
-- EC2 Design
+- EC2 Design patterns:
   - Place all the EC2 instances in same AZ to reduce the data transfer cost.
   - Design for failure.
 Have one EC2 instance in each availability zone.
 - Instance profiles: Use an instance profile to pass an **IAM role to an EC2 instance**.